 [LUM#2] Tomorrow, healing

-Targeted, long-lasting medicine that no longer merely relieves, but has the luxury of repairing.
+Targeted, sustainable medicine that no longer merely relieves symptoms but offers the luxury of repair.
 Thanks to advances in stem cell research, regenerative medicine is set to revolutionize the medical world.

-Are you suffering from osteoarthritis?
-Get back the knees you had in your twenties with brand-new cartilage.
-Alzheimer's stalking you?
+Is osteoarthritis causing you pain?
+Get back the knees you had in your twenties with brand new cartilage.
+Is Alzheimer's looming?
 Replace your failing neurons with more efficient ones.
 Is your heart threatening to give out?
 Change it!
 Science fiction?
-No, the promise of regenerative medicine.
-Its aim: "to repair a lesion or a diseased organ by replacing the failing cells with healthy ones ", explains Christian Jorgensen.
-This targeted medicine means that certain diseases can be cured completely, rather than simply treating the symptoms with drugs.
+No, the promises of regenerative medicine.
+Its goal: "to repair an injury or diseased organ by replacing failing cells with healthy ones ," explains Christian Jorgensen.
+This targeted medicine makes it possible to consider completely curing certain diseases rather than simply treating the symptoms with heavy doses of medication.

 The fabulous potential of stem cells